-Jonathan Papworth, co-founder and director of Person Centred Software, says the opportunity for truly joined up care will soon be within our grasp.
+Jonathan Papworth, co-founder and director of Person Centred Software, on how care providers can go about implementing joined up care.

 A care provider has many elements to their business, such as care planning, medication management, rotas, finance, and call bells/acoustic monitoring.

 Many care providers look to solve each of these needs individually, but there are many benefits to having a joined up care system.
 Joined up care systems reduce duplication, minimise errors and improve transparency.
 As the world becomes more digital, joined up systems become more important, so how does a care provider go about implementing them?

 Any product that a care provider implements is likely to have a lifespan.
 Things change.
 Sometimes a product doesn’t keep pace with technology or with current practice.
 Sometimes the structure of care changes, maybe moving from residential to nursing, or assisted living to domiciliary care.
 In all these cases it might be necessary to change one element of the joined up system, but if that element is tightly bound to other products then the choice becomes very hard – do you start again with everything, or continue with products that aren’t aligned with your business needs?